Charmungo98/project1-ivar-the-boneless/README.md

 ### Manual Testing

-- Browser Compatibility

-  - The website has been tested on the following browsers:
+  - The website has been tested on:

     - **Google Chrome**